Elections Nova Scotia is currently recruiting returning officers in the following electoral districts:

 Click here for more information on returning officer recruitment including the on-line application.

-Appointed by Nova Scotia’s Chief Electoral Officer, a provincial returning officer administers the electoral process in the electoral district in which he or she lives.
+Appointed by Nova Scotia’s Chief Electoral Officer, a provincial returning officer administers the electoral process in the electoral district in which they live.
 The position calls for broad management experience and a variety of skills.
 The work is diverse, challenging and rewarding.
 And, by its nature, it is impartial and non-partisan.

-To be a Returning Officer is to accept a huge responsibility.
-You are at the heart of the election in your district and must conduct the election according to the standards of the Chief Electoral Officer and the Elections Act.
+To be a returning officer is to accept a huge responsibility.
+They are at the heart of the election in their district and must conduct the election according to the standards of the Chief Electoral Officer and the Elections Act.